Glossary

 Often used to track amounts that can be advanced by a lender to a borrower under a construction loan and helpful to ensure that there are sufficient funds remaining to complete and pay for the contract.

-Examples include: cash, short-term investments, accounts receivable, grants receivable, inventories, prepaid expenses, buildings, furniture, equipment, vehicles, and long-term investments.
+Examples include cash, short-term investments, accounts receivable, grants receivable, inventory, prepaid expenses, buildings, furniture, equipment, vehicles, and long-term investments.

 B

-These are often big-ticket items, like replacing the roof, which are difficult to accommodate in a single year's budget.
+These are often big-ticket items, like replacing the roof, which may be difficult to accommodate in a single year's budget.
 Also known as a replacement reserve.
-Typically, these are unrestricted, but board-designated funds.
+Typically, the reserve is unrestricted, but a board-designated fund.

 This includes defining the officers, outlining the board composition and terms, the frequency of board meetings, the authority to enter into contracts for borrowing money and other purposes, and the number of signatures required to bind the entity legally.